kusumatadala/quotes/README.md

 # quotes
- this website lists out the beast quotes,and explains them
+ this website lists out the best quotes,and explains them

  used html to create this